 I've been to a lot of those events, often with major authors, where not a single memorable or surprising thing was said.
 That was not the case with Smith.

 Onstage at the Free Library, Smith discussed the story of his exit from the Inquirer at a time when he was continuing to write for the paper despite hosting national television and radio shows in New York.
 "You've made enough money," he recalled one Inquirer higher-up telling him, ahead of an arbitration that was resolved in the writer's favor.

 As for the book itself, it's a very candid and self-reflexive work, in which Smith shares painful stories about his upbringing, and his short college basketball career at Winston Salem State, in which an injury led him to the student newspaper instead.
 During a brief stint covering homicide in New York City, he wrote stories about the catching of serial killer Joel Rifkin.

 He shares the backstage blow-by-blows of different contentious moments from throughout his career, and even expresses contrition about some of the times he's stepped in it with controversial comments, such as when he was suspended for comments about the Ray Rice domestic violence case.
 Smith also confirms something that I've always assumed about his TV persona: Howard Cosell was a major influence on him.

-The author also makes clear throughout that being a Black man from Hollis, Queens is very important to him, as is his bringing a Black perspective to the world sports commentary.
+The author also makes clear throughout that being a Black man from Hollis, Queens, is very important to him, as is his bringing a Black perspective to the world of sports commentary.

-The parts about his Philly stint are all highlights, full of great stories about John Chaney and Allen Iverson.
-Chaney, the Temple basketball coach, would call and yell at Smith after he wrote about him, calling him a "son of a bitch," but the two eventually developed a respect for one another.
+The parts about his Philly stint are all highlights, full of great stories about Temple basketball coach John Chaney and Allen Iverson.
+Chaney would call and yell at Smith after he wrote about him, calling him a "son of a bitch," but the two eventually developed a respect for one another.

 A welcome return to writing